 No. 21 Virgina Tech 38, Miami 35-

 The Virginia Tech Hokies sneaked by Miami Saturday afternoon in a classic ACC shootout in Blacksburg.
-One week after their offense looked anemic against Clemson, managing just over 250 yards of total offense and scoring only three points, the Hokies rebounded, putting up 38 points en route to racking up 482 yards.
+One week after their offense looked anemic against Clemson, managing just over 250 yards of and scoring only three points, the Hokies rebounded, putting up 38 points and racking up 482 yards en route to a crucial victory to their chances of winning the ACC Coastal Division.

 It was truly a story of two halves, as the Hokies came out of the gates dominating the Hurricanes to the tune of 14-0 in just over a quarter of play.
-As the Hokies drove for a third score Thomas fumbled a snap in the red zone and Miami ensued to score a touchdown after a long pass on third down originally called incomplete was overturned.
+As the Hokies drove for a third score, Thomas fumbled a snap in the red zone and Miami scored a touchdown on the ensuing drive after a long pass on third down, originally called incomplete, was erroneously overturned.

 No. 8 Clemson 36, Boston College 14-